infokiller/web-search-navigator/README.md

 1. Enable developer mode if needed
 1. Disable other existing instances of Google Search Navigator (from the store or from loading another unpacked version)
 1. Click "Load Unpacked" and select the directory you extracted the release zip into

-#### Why is the extension not in the store?

-The extension used to be available in the Chrome Web Store but was removed because of copyright issues (see issue #60 for background).
-As of 2018-10-01, it is pending a legal review from Google.
-Assuming it passes the review, it should be back in the store in [this URL](https://chrome.google.com/webstore/detail/enhanced-keyboard-navigat/cohamjploocgoejdfanacfgkhjkhdkek).

 ### Firefox